HarmonizedMRI/B0shimming/example/README.md

 ## Calculate new shim settings

-1. cd into the folder containing the Julia code (main.jl)
+1. cd into the folder containing the Julia code.
 1. Make sure the files you created above are accessible from this folder, e.g., create copies or symbolic links:
    ```